Personal profile

 Biography

 Ashley is a Doctoral Candidate and Teaching Assistant in Sociology at the University of Manchester, with a strong passion for improving the representation of marginalised groups in higher education.
-Ashley is also a Hourly Paid Sociology Worker at MMU.
+Ashley also has had experience as a Hourly Paid Sociology/ Criminology lecturer at MMU.

-Ashley’s doctoral research sits at the intersection of sociology and criminology, where she explores the racial exclusionary practices in commemoration (using the 2017 Manchester Arena Attack as an example of this).
+Ashley’s doctoral research sits at the intersection of sociology and criminology, where she explores the commemoration of the Manchester Arena Bombing of 2017.

 As the first in her family to attend university, this achievement carries significant personal meaning.
 Ashley is committed to making a lasting impact in academia and continuing to advocate and make change for the voices of those who are often underrepresented.